MarginNote’s 3.7 is a big update. Let’s breakdown each feature to see what capabilities this update has added to this PDF reader.

 With child mind maps, you don’t have to do that any more in MarginNote 3.7.
 You can now create one notebook for a subject and have all the topics in one study notebook.
-I’ve created a subject for Biology and the main mind map has the books floating on the canvas.
-My subject Biology with four massive topics (each a child mind map).
-The first massive topic is Cytology and I’ve added child mind maps for each topic under Cytology.
-I can open any topic/child mind map in a popup window (overlying the currently opened mind map) or focus on it.
+I’ve created a subject for Biology, and the main mind map has the books floating on the canvas.
+My subject is Biology, with four massive topics (each a child mind map).
+The first massive topic is Cytology, and I’ve added child mind maps for each topic under Cytology.
+I can open or focus on any topic/child mind map in a popup window (overlying the currently opened mind map).

 Tapping the three dots icon in the mindmap outline does the following with your child mind maps:

 - Open in float view

 For the main mind map, you can only turn on the option: As Dictionary (Title Link).

 There are a few things we’d love to have in this outline preview; the ability to:

 - Rename the main mind map.
 I would love to change the name to Biology instead of leaving it as Main MindMap.

 - Toggle away some items on our outline when there are too many child mind maps.